 some chords or melodies and then finish developing the parts by editing the captured MIDI data in the Cubase software.

-My "recording studio" consists of a Windows 8.1 PC running the Cubase software, two monitors, and a little audio interface box into which I can plug guitars and microphones.
+My "recording studio" consists of a Windows 8.1 PC running the Cubase software, two monitors, a mixer, and a little audio interface box into which I can plug guitars and microphones.